yyyaohhh/tp/docs/DeveloperGuide.md

 **Overview:**<br>

-The `calculateMC` command is used to calculate the total sum of Modular Credits (MCs) of all modules in the module planner, regardless of their grades. <br>
+The `calculateMC` command is used to calculate the total sum of Modular Credits (MCs) of all modules in the module plan, regardless of their grades. <br>

 The format of the `calculateMC` command can be found [here](https://ay2324s1-cs2103t-t13-0.github.io/tp/UserGuide.html#calculating-the-total-current-modular-credits-mcs-calculatemc).<br>